 Mike Nunez began his exciting affiliate marketing career while at UCF where he studied Computer Science.
 After starting his own successful affiliate marketing program, Wyndham Vacation Ownership, Mike was recruited to launch the LastMinuteTravel.com affiliate program.
 After three months, sales grew to $500K, making Mike realize the high demand for affiliate management with a low supply of quality managers.
 That’s when he co-founded Affiliate Manager.
 One year later, the firm won, “Best New OPM” on the most popular affiliate forum.
 He has since lead the creation of a tool to monetize user-generated content called BounceLinks.com.
 His most recent project launch is a self-service tool that allows managers to recruit influential affiliates through Affiliate Recruitment.

 1) You Chose the Wrong Network: Uh-Oh, you’ve probably spent a great deal of time setting up what you think will be this super awesome affiliate program only to find it dead.
 Is it too late?
 Mike says no but to avoid this problem, pick different networks.
-To choose the right one, Mike’s company helps his client’s by going after your competitors.
+To choose the right one, Mike’s company helps his clients by going after your competitors.
 If they’re on ShareASale, you should be too.
 Figure out what your budget is and go from there.
-Mike likes to ask his clinets, “How fast do you want to succeed and what risks are you willing to take?
+Mike likes to ask his clients, “How fast do you want to succeed and what risks are you willing to take?
 Refocus your strategy, find out what your sweet spot is, and put yourself in the game.

-2) You’re Paying Too Little: A lot of times in PPC campaigns you want to get at least a 5% return on spend but often times, it doesn’t match up in affiliate spend.
+2) You’re Paying Too Little: A lot of times in PPC campaigns you want to get at least a 5% return on spend but oftentimes, it doesn’t match up in affiliate spend.
 Why?
-Mike encourages managers to challenge that in house.
+Mike encourages managers to challenge that in the house.
 It’s a new market vertical and should be valued like a PPC campaign.
 Why are you willing to spend more on PPC for an unguaranteed sale when you only pay affiliates for conversions?
 Reevaluate your commission percentage and never go down – you’ll scare off your affiliates.
 Other factors in this area include cookie duration and conversion rates.

 3) You’re Paying Too Much: It’s simple.
 Some affiliates aren’t profitable.
 Know when to cut them loose by looking at the sale cycle.
 Or, find a way to help them in the conversion process.